 Antares SoundSoap+ 5

-From the makers of the famed Auto-Tune comes the Antares SoundSoap (link to check the price at Sweetwater), a standalone noise reduction software that also works tremendously well as an audio plugin in digital audio workstations.
+From the makers of the famed Auto-Tune comes the Antares SoundSoap, a standalone noise reduction software that also works tremendously well as an audio plugin in digital audio workstations.

 Hum is controlled easily by selecting the number of hum harmonics removed from the audio.
 The software also has a useful Track control to adjust the noise suppression based on the overall level of the audio signal.

 For more information on system requirements and authorization instructions, check out the SoundSoap 5 user manual.

 Choosing the best audio plugins for your DAW can be a challenging task.
 For this reason, I've created My New Microphone's Comprehensive Audio Plugins Buyer's Guide.
 Check it out for help in determining your next audio plugin purchases.

 Other Top Audio Plugin Articles

 Here are additional My New Microphone articles regarding the best audio plugins by type:

 • Top 11 Best Distortion Plugins For Your DAW